-• Hair must be appropriate for a smart office environment and must not be extreme in style or length.
+• Hair must be appropriate for a smart office environment and therefore must not be extreme in style or length.
 We recommend it should not be cut shorter than a "number two" but must not be shave-patterned.
 This also applies to shaved eyebrows.
 Hair must be of a natural colour.
 Only plain [red, white or black], functional and safe hair accessories are allowed: senior staff can give guidance.
-If a breach of this code cannot be resolved to satisfaction of staff, it will initially result in two days' internal isolation of the student.
+If a breach of this code cannot be resolved to satisfaction of staff, it will initially result in two days' internal removal of the student.
 Changes in hair fashions may require staff to apply their judgement to ensure appearances are acceptable and reasonable to the school.
+If a family would like the school to make a reasonable adjustment to this haircut guidance based on cultural or social customs due to their child's ethnic origin or religion, then they should make a request in writing to the Headteacher.